 Thuja occidentalis ‘Golden Globe’ – a small variety, forming a rounded bush.
 H x S: 1m x 1m

-Thuja occidentalis has no particular known value to wildlife in the UK.
+Thuja has no particular known value to wildlife in the UK.